 Before a command is executed, its input and output may be redirected using a special notation interpreted by the shell.
-Redirection may also be used to open and close files for the current shell execution environment.
+Redirection allows commands' file handles to be duplicated, opened, closed, made to refer to different files, and can change the files the command reads from and writes to.
+Redirection may also be used to modify file handles in the current shell execution environment.
 The following redirection operators may precede or appear anywhere within a simple command or may follow a command.
 Redirections are processed in the order they appear, from left to right.